BSc (Hons) Natural History and Media

 This will be a introductory course USW based course delivered in Year 2.

-Natural History Field Expedition presently conducted in Botswana and generally covers a 2 week period studying the ecology of the region plus training in tracking and field guide skills.
+Natural History Field Expedition in year 3 presently conducted in Botswana and generally covers a 2 week period studying the ecology of the region plus training in tracking and field guide skills.
 The costs include ‘internal’ transport – generally between Johannesburg (S. Africa) and Mashatu (Botswana) – accommodation at the training camp plus accommodation the night before and after the camp (Johannesburg) – all food and soft drinks at the camp.
+Additionally, students need to purchase their own flights to Johannesburg.
+We are unable to estimate the costs of flights which may be impacted by the global Covid-19 pandemic.

 Recent graduates of our Natural History degree have gone on to work for environmental consultancies; Natural Resources Wales; Environment Agency and Government agencies and NGOs and in eco-tourism.
 We would expect graduates to progress into careers in the wildlife photography and natural history film-making sectors.